The Voyage of the Dawn Treader[CHRONICLES NARNIA #05 VOYAGE O][Mass Market Paperback] Cover

 The Voyage of the ‘Dawn Treader’ Review

-• Magical Adventures
+• Magical Sea Adventures

-• Themes of Courage and Redemption
+• Themes of Redemption

-4.3/5Overall Score
+3.9/5Overall Score

 Specs

-• Year released: 1952
+• Year Released: 1952

 • Author: C.S.
 Lewis